 St. John’s Wort

-Just as with Paterson’s Curse it poses a threat for livestock.
+Just as with Paterson’s Curse, it poses a threat to livestock.
 Although not as dangerous, it’s still a potential hazard.
 The effects of poisoning with St. John’s Wort are inflammation of exposed skin, hyperthermia, and also depression and reproductive failures.
 Speaking of…

 Rubber Vine is a real threat to gallery forests as it needs a lot of moisture to survive and thus tends to stick to rivers where they thrive.
 It can completely suffocate trees by wrapping them up and limiting access to sunlight.
 To top it off it’s extremely toxic.
 Just 10 grams of the stuff can kill a 400kg horse in about a week.
 This is the equivalent of a space expedition bringing back a cute fluffy alien creature that subsequently takes over the planet and looking adorable as hell while at it.

 Giant Cane is actually rather useful when properly contained.
 It can be used for biofuel, it’s awesome at carbon sequestration, and pretty great material for flutes.
 It grows extremely fast though.
 As much as 10cm a day!
 You can probably see how things got out of hand.

 Being a reed, giant cane grows very densely and as we mentioned above – fast.
 These are the biggest strengths of the giant cane’s war machine, and it’s safe to say it’s using bliltzkrieg tactics.
 The dense overgrowth limits animal habitats and competes with other plant species like willows.
 It can also entirely change a river’s hydrology.
 To top it off it contributes a lot to wildfires and it also intensifies them.
 Yikes.

 We specialise in weeding and can tackle invading plants in your backyard!

 Book a gardening service with a professional!